vande012/lead-router/README.md

 - **Use the automation Chrome profile only** for this script
 - **Fresh profile isolates** automation from your personal browsing
 - **WARP VPN must be disabled** during authentication for Jumpcloud SSO access
+- **Google Cloud Console Sheets API** this gives all users in org access to the sheets API with these pre-configured credentials

 ## 🎯 Features